outdatedbrowser/outdated-browser/README.md

 1. Inside /language folder, duplicate folder /en (our default language is english)

-2. Rename with a proper language abbreviation: it — italian , de — german, fr — french, nl — dutch , etc
+2. Rename with a proper language abbreviation: it — italian , de — german, fr — french, nl — dutch , br — brazilian portuguese, etc. <br> NOTE: we are using a two letter  code for the language.
+If you have variations of the same language use URL country code, e.g.: br—brazilian portuguese; us—american english

 3. Translate site_lang.php file.
 Please don't change anything else.

 4. Send a pull request for this branch ( feature/WEBSITE_languages ), and we do the rest asap.